 DeftGet First Aid Kit

 This 163 item kit is compact enough to fit in a backpack and weighs less than 1 pound.
-The 4.7 out of 5-star rated product costs between $ and $ and comes in a nylon, zippered case.
+The product comes in a nylon, zippered case.

 One More Thing You’ll Have to Buy